The Kremlin towers are a great reminder of the origins of the Kremlin.

 Two-headed eagle of Trinity Tower was the oldest (1870) and a ruby star, established in 1937, was the most massive, weighing about 1.5 tons.

-According to its administrative importance it is the second tower after the Saviour.
+According to its administrative importance it is the second tower after the Savior.
 Gate tower served as the solemn meeting of Tsars, entrance to the mansion of Metropolitan, the queen’s and princesses’ apartments.

 Now here is based Presidential Orchestra of Russia.